Students New to Disability Services

 Services are not automatic.

 When the student joins college, records of accommodations are not automatically transferred from previous schools, whether that be a previous K-12 school or a previous college.
-The student must initiate the process to set up disability accommodations by contacting the Services for Students with Disabilities office.
+The student must initiate the process to set up disability accommodations by contacting the Student Accessibility Services office.
 In addition, disability accommodations are not automatically configured each quarter.
 The student must authorize that each class receive notice of their accommodations, as new classes are selected each quarter.
 Disability accommodations are the student's choice to use or not, each quarter, depending on which classes they deem warrant this service.

 We respect the privacy of sensitive student information.
 Therefore, additional parties are not automatically granted access to the student's disability information.
 Students are given the option to authorize additional parties if necessary, but this remains the student's choice alone.
 In this way, we also allow the student with a disability to exercise leadership over their decision-making process.
 Parents are encouraged to communicate with the student and college inclusively, rather than excluding the student from partaking in the college planning process.